• Skip to primary navigation

 What if your employer doesn’t want you to report?

 There will be some employers and unions who do not want people to report their injuries and would deploy different techniques to achieve their objectives.
-Employers and unions might overtly tell someone to not report their injury to avoid any untoward and unintended consequences.
+Employers and unions might overtly tell someone not to report their injury to avoid any untoward and unintended consequences.

-In most cases however, they will subtly divert people.
+In most cases, however, they will subtly divert people.
 They will do this by recommending that you apply for Employment Insurance or Short Term Disability rather than reporting your injury to WCB.

 This could be a fatal mistake.

-So, let’s say you report your injury to your employer and they are dragging their feet and not wanting to do it.
+So, let’s say you report your injury to your employer, and they are dragging their feet and not wanting to do it.
 You are beginning to worry that this is not being handled properly and your rights are not being looked after by your employer and/or your union.

 What can you do?

-We would suggest you reach out to a disability law firm like ours who can help you to get that report put in.
+We would suggest you reach out to a disability law firm like ours that can help you to get that report put in.
 Alternatively, you can go to your doctor and report your injury to your doctor.

 Even if you decide not to engage a law firm, it is important for you to get your injury on the record with your doctor and note it as a workplace injury.
 Doctors have a form that they can submit to the Workers Compensation Board of Nova Scotia to report a workplace injury suffered by their patients.